therealpeterpython/gimp-average-layers/README.md

 Another issue is the fact that you can not cancel the execution properly.

+The script works on every channel and takes it values from there independetly.
+It would be better to work with the hole pixel to avoid creating new color combinations.

 If you have a solution to this problems just let me now.

 ### Roadmap

 I am planing to implement the range average and my own generalized mode average.
 If it is possible i will speeding the algorithm up.
+Just use the selection, not the whole image.

 ### Changes